Nicolò Manfredini: Modena

 On 25 July 2012, Manfredini moved to Modena on co-ownership for a fee of €300.
 He was the backup of U21 internationals Simone Colombi.
-In June 2013, Fiorentina and Modena failed to agree the price for the remain 50% registration rights, but La Viola did not submit a bid to Lega Serie A to buy back Manfredini, thus on 21 June it was announced that Modena signed the remain half for free.
+In June 2013, Fiorentina and Modena failed to agree on the price for the remain 50% registration rights, but La Viola did not submit a bid to Lega Serie A to buy back Manfredini, thus on 21 June it was announced that Modena signed the remaining half for free.
 Despite the expire of the loan of Colombi, Modena also signed Marco Costantino from Juventus in player swap to compete with Manfredini.
 On 23 July, the chance of Manfredini was further limited due to the arrival of Carlo Pinsoglio.

-Manfredini played more regularly throughout the 2015–16 Serie B season, and was made first choice goalkeeper for the following 2016–17 Lega Pro club campaign, for which he was also named club captain.
+Manfredini played more regularly throughout the 2015–16 Serie B season, and was made first-choice goalkeeper for the following 2016–17 Lega Pro club campaign, for which he was also named club captain.